FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-15.md

 handles any possible set of Trial Results in the same way.

-The presence of Short Trial Results complicates the Load Classification logic, see more details in Section [Load Classification Logic](#load-classification-logic).
+The presence of Short Trial Results complicates the Load Classification logic, see more details in [Load Classification Logic](#load-classification-logic).

 While the Load Classification algorithm is designed to avoid any unneeded Trials,